Jericho Lands planning program

 About the Jericho Lands planning program

 The Jericho Lands are within the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
-The planning program is a comprehensive planning process which will create a policy statement to guide future development of the 90-acre site.
+A policy statement to guide future development of the 90-acre site was approved by Council in January 2024.

-The program is being developed at the request of the landowners, a joint venture partnership between the MST Development Corporation, and Canada Lands Company (CLC).
+The program was developed at the request of the landowners, a joint venture partnership between the MST Partnership and Canada Lands Company (CLC).
+Read the Council approved Jericho Lands Policy Statement (January 2024).

 About the Jericho Lands planning program